alfameCom/mule-bpm-module/mule-bpm-module/README.md

 ### Process factory

-Process factory can be used to instantiate new processes:
+`<bpm:process-factory />` can be used to instantiate new processes:

 [![
 sequenceDiagram